Target-dev/midtermproject/README.md

 # Using Regression Analysis to predict California Housing Prices
-The California housing price dataset is taken from the StatLib library and is maintained by the Computational and Applied Mathematics Group at UC Berkeley.
-The dataset contains information on the housing prices in California, including features such as the longitude, latitude, housing median age, total number of rooms, total number of bedrooms, and population.
+The dataset for California housing price is taken from the StatLib library and is maintained by the Computational and Applied Mathematics Group at UC Berkeley.
+The dataset contains information on the housing prices in California, including features such as the population, total number of rooms ,total number of bedrooms ,housing median age, longitude and latitude.

 **Dataset: [https://www.kaggle.com/datasets/camnugent/california-housing-prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices)**

 ## Data Description

-The California Housing Prices Dataset contains 20,640 observations and 9 variables:
+The California Housing Prices Dataset contains 9 variables and 20,640 observations:

-1.  **longitude:** a float value indicating the longitude of the housing area
+1.  **population:** a float value indicating the population in the area

-2.  **latitude:** a float value indicating the latitude of the housing area
+2. **total_rooms:** a float value indicating the total number of rooms in the area

-3.  **housing_median_age:** a float value indicating the median age of the housing in the area
+3. **total_bedrooms:** a float value indicating the total number of bedrooms in the area

-4.  **total_rooms:** a float value indicating the total number of rooms in the area
+4. **housing_median_age:** a float value indicating the median age of the housing in the area

-5.  **total_bedrooms:** a float value indicating the total number of bedrooms in the area
+5. **households:** a float value indicating the number of households in the area

-6.  **population:** a float value indicating the population in the area
+6. **median_income:** a float value indicating the median income of the area

-7.  **households:** a float value indicating the number of households in the area
+7. **median_house_value:** a float value indicating the median house value in the area

-8.  **median_income:** a float value indicating the median income of the area
+8. **longitude:** a float value indicating the longitude of the housing area

-9. **median_house_value:** a float value indicating the median house value in the area
+9. **latitude:** a float value indicating the latitude of the housing area

 ## Usage